-View from Outrigger Waikiki's Hula Grill, overlooking Waikiki Beach |
+View from Outrigger Waikiki's Hula Grill, overlooking

 After breakfast we drove out to the Diamond Head crater (it's volcanic, not meteoric) and started our hike around noon.
 The trail is fairly gentle throughout the whole hike, though the actual path is rocky and eroded.
 There are a few dramatic staircases and even a ladder at one point, but for the most part, Diamond Head is easily climbable and the pay-off is definitely worth it.
 I was rather surprised however at the number of people choosing to do the hike in flip-flops.
 Some of the women we saw were even wearing sun-dresses.
 Folly.

-From the Summit of Diamond Head hike, looking down at Waikiki to the North |
+From the Summit of Diamond Head hike,

 By the time we returned to the hotel it was about 2:00, and I went out to buy some mixers while Sean had a rest.
 I stopped by another coffee shop on the way, a place called Island Vintage Coffee, where I got an iced Kona which, to be honest, was only ok.
 The place seemed to be more popular for its fruit and yogurt bowls than for coffee.